-Our independent certified public accountant has stated in their report, dated as of March 17, 2005, that we have incurred operating losses in the last two years, and that we are dependent upon management's ability to develop profitable operations.
+Our independent certified public accountant has stated in their report included in our December 31, 2003 Form 10-KSB, as amended, that we have incurred operating losses in the last two years, and that we are dependent upon management's ability to develop profitable operations.
 These factors among others may raise substantial doubt about our ability to continue as a going concern.